 The deployment information in both maps comes out of USAC’s High Cost Universal Broadband (HUBB) portal, which collects and tracks CAF broadband deployment data.
 Carriers have until March 1 annually to submit and certify data in the HUBB for all locations deployed with CAF support during the previous calendar year.
 This information includes address, latitude and longitude coordinates, carrier name, filing year and available speeds.
 (Both maps include data tables that allow users to filter the underlying information by state, CAF program, carrier name, filing year and speed tier.)
 USAC independently verifies deployment to a sample of locations reported in the HUBB each year to monitor carrier compliance with CAF build-out obligations.

-The current maps are based on broadband deployment data certifed in the HUBB as of Sept.
-30, 2024, by carriers participating in the following Connect America Fund programs:
+The current maps are based on broadband deployment data certified in the HUBB as of March 7, 2025, by carriers participating in the following Connect America Fund programs:

 2. Connect America Fund Phase II Auction (CAF II Auc) provides set monthly payments to entities that successfully bid in a 2018 competitive reverse auction to deploy broadband in areas where the incumbent price cap carrier did not accept CAF II Model funding and other price cap areas that are most costly to serve.
 CAF II Auction payments began in 2019 on a rolling basis, with support terms running 10 years.
 CAF II Auction carriers have until the end of 2025 to complete deployment and must meet interim deployment milestones.